 - Once you have the current date/time inserted, you will then hit enter.
 You can double check to see if it was set properly by using the “date” command once more, it should show the date/time you have just typed in (see image below).

-- Once the proper date and time is set on the computer.
+- Once the proper date and time are set on the computer.
 Exit the Terminal and run the OS X installer once more.
 This time it should go through without any errors!
 If it doesn’t, feel free to contact an OWC technician for further assistance.

 More tech tips from OWC

 If you’re looking to downgrade your OS from Yosemite to Snow Leopard, check out OWC Dan’s guide with step-by-step instructions.

 Look for many more tech tips on macOS Yosemite, El Capitan, Sierra, High Sierra, and Mojave for your Mac or iDevice at the Rocket Yard!